WP-AI-KIT/WPDKI-PRO/README.md

 - **Dynamic Keyword Injection**: WPDKI PRO dynamically replaces keywords in your content based on context, ensuring your content is always optimized for SEO.
 - **Integration with HTML Tags & Shortcodes**: The plugin works seamlessly with other WordPress plugins, allowing you to insert images, videos, and other media to make your content more engaging.
 - **Improved SEO & User Experience**: By using multiple keyword sets dynamically, WPDKI PRO enhances both SEO rankings and user engagement, ultimately boosting your traffic and conversions.
+## Why Choose WP Dynamic Keywords Injector?

+With **WP Dynamic Keywords Injector (WPDKI PRO)**, you get to define unlimited keyword sets for a single primary keyword.
+But that’s not all — you can also enhance your content by integrating images and videos through HTML tags and shortcodes.
+This powerful functionality not only improves your Google Ads experience but also enhances the overall user experience.
+Dynamic content changes in URLs present relevant content to the right audience, boosting traffic and conversions.

 ## How WPDKI Helps Your Site Rank Higher